tkruse/build-bench/README.md

 Manual installation of different buildsystems is required.
 Still looking at how to best create a nice summary of versions used and results.

 Do not interpret the test results unless you understand well how they were produced.
+I make no claim (yet) that if in any test one system ends before another, that systemis generally faster than the other.

 # Prerequisites